What Every Lover Should Know About Copper

 Copper Takes Out the Recycling

-While there’s plenty of talk about not using up our earth’s precious supply of natural resources, we’re in no danger of running out of copper.
+While there’s concern about using up our earth’s supply of resources, we’re in no danger of running out of copper.
 Scientists estimate that the earth is home to more than 8 trillion pounds of it and that we’ve only mined about 1.1 trillion pounds of it so far.
 The best part: The metal we’ve already mined can be recycled and reused infinitely without compromising its integrity.
 To contribute to this cycle of sustainability, all Native Trails copper bathtubs and sinks are crafted from 100 percent recycled metal.